 2. Removable hard disks

-Another option is to use a removable storage device as the secondary repository.
+Another option for ransomware protection is to use a removable storage device as the secondary repository.
 This is usually done with removable hard drives such as USB disks.
 With the help of the Veeam option for media rotation (see User Guide), Veeam will detect when an old piece of media is re-inserted and automatically ensure that old backup files are deleted and a new backup chain is started.

 What’s important to note here is that removable media (conventional USB hard disks, etc.) should be interchanged regularly and should not be kept connected to the system permanently.